 Treatment centers started popping up in Florida during the 1970s and 1980s, and they provided unprecedented levels of care.
 Treatment in the state holds its title for best in the world due to advancements in science to treat addiction.
 Although many come for the beautiful weather, they’ll end up staying because of the expansive recovery community.

 Addiction is a disease that requires tailored care to treat.
 Once you understand how the recovery process works, you will move through the treatment continuum of care.
 It will begin in the most intensive stage and follow up with less intense levels and earned freedoms.
-It’s not an easy process, but for those ready to change their lives, it’s one that will become second nature.
+It’s not an easy process, but for those ready to change their lives, it will become second nature.